johannesvollmer/exrs/README.md

     and it could have been a single u64 in the file (which would not even need more memory if one decided to make the `type` attribute an enum instead of a string)

+Okay, the last one was a rant, you got me.